Top 25 Tourist Attractions in Ladakh – Leh Ladakh TourPosted by Arun Joshi on Date February 5, 2014

 3. Matho Monastery

 Overlooking the River Indus and close to the Thikse Monastery, the Matho Monastery in the village of Matho is yet another popular tourist attraction in Leh-Ladakh.
 It is approximately 26 kilometers away from Leh and is the only epitome of the Sakyapa sect in the Ladakh region.
-Much of its workmanship is in ruins but the monastery holds a newly built assembly hall, which is known as du-khand and holds many colourful paintings and a Sakyamuni Buddha statue.
+Much of its workmanship is in ruins but the monastery holds a newly built assembly hall, which is known as du-khand and holds many colorful paintings and a Sakyamuni Buddha statue.
 It also maintains a small chapel and museum.
 The ‘festival of the oracles’, which is an annual festival and held during the first month of Tibetan calendar, is a major religious event for the locals that is bound within the monastery walls.

 4. Spituk Monastery